newsnowlabs/runcvm/README.md

 Selects a QEMU guest VGA adaptor: `none`, `virtio`, `std`, `cirrus`.
 Can be used with `--env=RUNCVM_DISPLAY_MODE=vnc` to override default `virtio` VGA device.

+> Note: On ARM64, `virtio-gpu` is used instead of `virtio-vga` as VGA is not available on ARM architecture.

 ### `--env=RUNCVM_QEMU_VNC_DISPLAY=<display>`

 With `--env=RUNCVM_DISPLAY_MODE=vnc`, overrides the VNC display number (and hence `<guestport>`).